 Any accident that requires further medical attention, i.e. visit to doctor, hospital etc. must be recorded in the Accident Book which is kept locked in the school office.
 The parents should be contacted.
-(If necessary, please contact the Bursar for assistance in completing this book.)
+(If necessary, please contact the School Business Manager for assistance in completing this book).
+These accidents are logged on the electronic LCC system.

 Should it be necessary for any child to be taken to hospital or the health centre the parent/carer should always be contacted.
-In the absence of parental care, ensure that your car insurance permits you to transport children in an emergency and always take another adult to accompany you.
+In the absence of parental care, ensure that the staff member's car insurance permits them to transport children in an emergency and always take another adult to accompany them.

 If an accident involves the spillage of any body fluids i.e. blood, vomit etc. the First-Aider must wear gloves located by the first aid boxes.
 Disposal of all clinical waste including the gloves must be made by using the yellow clinical waste bags and placing them into the sanitary container in the staff toilet.
-(This is for the protection of both yourself and the patient.)
+(This is for the protection of both the staff member and the patient.)